How much power does a 5kW solar system produce per day?

 d.
 Television set – 100w per hour

 Your typical plasma television set with a 50-inch screen with no real special energy efficiency will only use about 100kw per hour.
 Obviously, the larger the screen and the brighter the settings, the more power it will use, but television is a very low-consumption appliance as compared to some of the others.

 If you are really looking to excel in the power consumption department, you are the best at switching to a LED television.
 Like lights, LED screens are a lot more energy-efficient and will only use about 38 watts of power per day.

 e.
 Refrigerator 100-200w per hour (1kW – 2kW per day)

 There is no escaping this one.
-We all need to keep our food cold or on ice and refrigerators run all day every day.
-They are not a huge sap on energy if you are running a modern energy-efficient one.
+We all need to keep our food cold or on ice, and refrigerators run all day, every day.
+They are not a huge sap of energy if you are running a modern energy-efficient one.
 The above figures are across the board with fridges no more than 10 years old.